ModelOriented/hstats/README.md

 DALEX explainers, meta learners ({mlr3}, {tidymodels}, {caret}) and most other models work out-of-the box.
 In case you need more flexibility, a prediction function `pred_fun()` can be passed to any of the main functions.

+## Limitation

+The statistics in [1] are based on partial dependence estimates and are thus as good or bad as these.

 ## Landscape

-{interactML} is not the first package to explore interactions.
+{interactML} is not the first R package to explore interactions.
 Here is an incomplete selection:

 - [{gbm}](https://CRAN.R-project.org/package=gbm): Implementation of m-wise interaction statistics of [1] for {gbm} models using the weighted tree-traversal method of [2] to estimate partial dependence functions.
 - [{iml}](https://CRAN.R-project.org/package=iml): Variant of pairwise interaction statistics of [1].